lunny/csession/README.md

 )
 session := csession.NewSession(transport, checkRedirect, jar)
 ```
-NewSession's params are the same as Client's fields
+NewSession's params are the same as http.Client's fields

 2.If you want to customize your headers, your can set HeadersFunc as your func.
 Default, session.HeadersFunc = session.DefaultHeadersFunc.